0xSpaceShard/starknet-devnet/README.md

 }
 ```

+Currently not supported methods are:
+- `starknet_protocolVersion` - will be removed in a future version of the specification
+- `starknet_getEvents`
+- `starknet_getNonce`

 ## Hardhat integration

 If you're using [the Hardhat plugin](https://github.com/Shard-Labs/starknet-hardhat-plugin), see [here](https://github.com/Shard-Labs/starknet-hardhat-plugin#runtime-network) on how to edit its config file to integrate Devnet.